 Duel with Aaron Burr (which resulted in his death)

 But Aaron Burr's role in Hamilton's life was not over yet - the vice president was angry at Hamilton after alleged personal insults, and demanded an apology from Hamilton.
-Hamilton could have averted a duel between them by saying that while he disagreed with Burr, he thought him an honorable man; but he could not lie by saying this, because he thought Burr was not an honorable man.
+Hamilton could have averted a duel between them by saying that while he disagreed with Burr, he thought him an honorable man; but he would have been lying to say this, because he rightly considered Burr to be dishonorable.
 Thus, Burr challenged Hamilton to a duel; and the two fought one in 1804, in which Burr shot and killed Alexander Hamilton.
 The duel is an alien thing to modern ears, as is the code of honor of this time; but the PBS documentary helps you to understand it in the context of the time, and see why it happened at all.

 Hamilton-Burr duel